Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Methods

-In addition to automated metrics, and inspired by HealthBench~\cite{arora2025healthbench}, we develop a \textbf{rubric-based framework} to comprehensively assess the quality of the diagnostic inference process.
+\textbf{Rubric-based Evaluation Framework} In addition to automated metrics, and inspired by HealthBench~\cite{arora2025healthbench}, we develop a \textbf{rubric-based framework} to comprehensively assess the quality of the diagnostic inference process.

-First, we randomly sample 100 clinical cases.
+\change{First, to ensure balanced representation, we perform stratified random sampling across all four data sources in DiagBench, selecting 100 clinical cases from each center.
 Two physicians are independently provided with each case's initial patient inquiry and complete diagnostic trajectory.
 Each physician then independently authors a set of process-oriented rubrics they consider critical for evaluating the quality of the diagnostic journey.
-The rubric design explicitly prioritizes the reasoning process—including history taking, hypothesis generation, and test ordering—rather than focusing solely on the accuracy of the final diagnosis.
+The rubric design explicitly prioritizes the reasoning process, including history taking, hypothesis generation, and test ordering, rather than focusing solely on the accuracy of the final diagnosis.}

-Subsequently, a third physician conducts a secondary review of the rubrics.
+\change{Subsequently, a third physician conducts a secondary review of the rubrics.
 This reviewer's role is to ensure the framework holistically covers the end-to-end diagnostic pipeline and that individual rubrics are coherent and well-defined.
-During this screening, one case is excluded due to insufficient rubric coverage, yielding a final set of 99 cases for the rubric-based evaluation.
+Following this screening, cases with insufficient rubric coverage are excluded, yielding a final consolidated set of \textbf{399 cases} (99 from MIMIC-IV and 100 from each of the three OOD centers) annotated with a total of \textbf{3,318 physician-authored rubrics}.}

 Finally, a fourth physician is tasked with assigning an importance weight to each rubric on a scale from 0 to 10 (where 10 signifies an essential, non-negotiable criterion and 0 indicates a non-informative one).
 As a result, rubrics targeting high-impact clinical steps, such as appropriate test ordering and effective diagnostic narrowing, receive higher weights.
 Conversely, ancillary actions, like scheduling a follow-up without a clear clinical rationale, are assigned lower weights.
 Illustrative examples of this rubric-based evaluation are provided in Supplementary Figure~\ref{fig:rubric_success_mode} and Supplementary Figure~\ref{fig:rubric_fail_mode}.